 The Panic of 1907 Starts with a Whimper

-Through the summer of 1907, the plan seemed to be working as the prices of United Copper shares continued increasing.
+Through the summer of 1907, the plan seemed work as the prices of United Copper shares continued increasing.
 As rumors of the squeeze made the rounds on Wall Street, speculators jumped in driving the price of shares ever higher, peaking at $60.
 Some short sellers took their losses and closed out their positions.

 Morse was forced out as director at his banks and trust companies, and they turned to J.P.
 Morgan for help.
 Would he help prop them up?
 He would not.
 He preferred to see Morse, his old adversary in the shipping business, collapse.
 By the time Morgan finally relented and helped recapitalize some banks, making himself an enormous profit, the panic of 1907 had crippled the entire world’s economy.